alifrain/alifrain/README.md

 I'm currently still trying to learn the basic but im on stuff like python,java script,and html

-You can contact me by dming me on instagram : @alifwrain or email me at alif28rahman@gmail.com
+You can contact me by dming me on instagram : @alifrain_ or email me at alif28rahman@gmail.com

 <!---
 alifrahmancao/alifrahmancao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.